nelellen/belly-button-challenge/README.md

 # belly-button-challenge

-Background
+**Background**
-This challenge is aimed to build a user friendly interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+This challenge is aimed to build a user friendly interactive dashboard to explore the [Belly Button Dataset](https://robdunnlab.com/projects/belly-button-biodiversity/) , which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Description
+**Description**
 1 - Reading the data

 We used the D3 library to read samples.json in samples.json from the provided url.